kleinbottle/swanlotus/content/blogs/radians/radians.md

 title: "A tale of two measures: degrees and radians"
 author: R (Chandra) Chandrasekhar
 date: 2023-10-17
-modified: 2023-10-24
+modified: 2023-10-26
 category: Mathematics
-tags: Mathematics, Mathematical musings
+tags: Mathematical musings
 summary: 'The transition from degrees to radians is often the most traumatic mathematical change that the student has to endure when moving from elementary to intermediate mathematics.
 The simplicity of 360° seems so much more welcoming than the equivalent of $2\pi$ radians for a full circle. $\pi$ is forbidding, because it is not [the convenient fractional fiction $\frac{22}{7}$](https://en.wikipedia.org/wiki/Proof_that_22/7_exceeds_%CF%80), but rather a number which is both [transcendental](https://mathworld.wolfram.com/TranscendentalNumber.html) and [irrational](https://en.wikipedia.org/wiki/Irrational_number) and therefore, somewhat "untidy".
 Surely this tradeoff between simplicity and complexity must have been worth it, or it would not have been so ordained.
 Here we attempt to fathom the method behind the madness.'
 opengraphimage: one-radian.png
 ---